mzazon/awesome-cloud-projects/aws/data-lake-s3-glue-athena/data-lake-s3-glue-athena.md

 1. **Create S3 buckets for data lake storage**:

-   Data lake storage follows a zone-based architecture where raw data lands in the raw zone, gets processed and moved to the processed zone, and eventually archived for long-term retention.
-This separation enables better data governance and lifecycle management.
+   Amazon S3 provides the foundation for your data lake with 99.999999999% (11 9's) durability and multiple storage classes for cost optimization.
+The zone-based architecture separates raw data from processed data, enabling better governance, security, and lifecycle management while maintaining data lineage and audit capabilities.

    ```bash
    # Create main data lake bucket with versioning